The road to home-ownership — Where do I start?

-Save for a down payment In order to be able to save, first you need to know how much is necessary to save for a down payment.
+You may need to save for your down payment before getting preapproved.
+In order to be able to save, first you need to know how much is necessary to save for a down payment.
 Today, most purchasers can expect to put down anywhere from 5% to 20% of the purchase price—but at Reliant, we have programs that require as little as 0% to 3%.
 Here are a few savings strategies to consider:

-Tax refunds.
+- Tax refunds.
 The average tax refund check has been reported at $2,815.
-This amount is nearly 3% of the purchase price of a typical first home in Reliant's membership areas.
+This amount is nearly 3% of the purchase price of a typical first home in Reliant's membership area.
 By saving this amount and adding systematically, you can meet your goals more quickly than you'd expect!